Inheritance Law

 1. Document Deficiency

-A foreign will, adoption, or divorce decision sometimes requires recognition lawsuit in Turkey.
+A foreign will, adoption, or divorce decision sometimes requires a recognition lawsuit in Turkey.
 This process can take additional months.

-3. Dispute Among Heirs
+3. Disputes Among Heirs

-4. Missing Tax Declaration Period
+4. Missing the Tax Declaration Deadline

-Steps After Certificate of Inheritance
+Steps After Obtaining the Certificate of Inheritance

 - Inheritance and transfer tax declaration and payment,